Contact Dr Jahedul Chowdhury

 - Systems Engineering

-Dr Jahedul Islam Chowdhury is currently a Research Fellow at the Centre for Energy Systems and Strategy, School of Water, Energy and Environment, Cranfield University.
-After completing a BSc in Mechanical Engineering from DUET, Bangladesh in December 2010 and an MSc in Thermal Power and Fluid Engineering from the University of Manchester in September 2013, he completed his PhD in Mechanical Engineering from the Queen's University Belfast in July 2017.
-His PhD focused on the modelling and control of waste heat recovery systems for internal combustion engines to help mitigating greenhouse gas emissions and reducing energy consumption in industry and automotive sectors.
-His research interests focus on energy systems, low carbon technologies, waste heat recovery and conversion technologies, energy efficiency in industry and buildings, energy integration and optimization, energy storage and environmental impacts.
+Dr Jahedul Islam Chowdhury is currently a Research Fellow in Aero Systems Thermal Management at the Centre for Propulsion Engineering, School of Aerospace, Transport and Manufacturing, Cranfield University.
+After completing a BSc in Mechanical Engineering from DUET in 2010, he was working as an Assistant Engineer in a 412MW gas turbine combined cycle power plant in Bangladesh.
+In 2013, he completed an MSc in Thermal Power and Fluid Engineering from the University of Manchester and then he completed his PhD in Mechanical Engineering from the Queen's University Belfast in July 2017.
+His PhD focused on the modelling and control of supercritical organic Rankine cycle based waste heat recovery systems for internal combustion engines to help mitigating greenhouse gas emissions and reducing energy consumption in industry and automotive sectors.
+His research interests focus on energy systems, low carbon technologies, waste heat recovery and conversion technologies, energy efficiency in industry and buildings, energy systems integration, optimization and control, energy storage and environmental impacts.